gboeing/osmnx/README.md

   - a place name or list of place names (for OSMnx to automatically geocode and get the boundary of)
   - a polygon of the desired street network's boundaries

-You can also specify several different network types:
+You can also specify several different built-in network types:
   - `drive` - get drivable public streets (but not service roads)
   - `drive_service` - get drivable streets, including service roads
   - `walk` - get all streets and paths that pedestrians can use (this network type ignores one-way directionality)